 - Support for web storage introduced in HTML5 makes it possible to store large amounts of application data locally, without affecting your web application’s performance.
 The data in local storage would persist even when the user’s browser is closed and reopened.

 HTML5 Content Models

 In HTML5, the content of a web page can be divided into semantic groups, which describe its content.
 These groups are called content models.
-Each of this models describes the type of the elements it contains.
+Each of these models describes the type of elements it contains.
 The content model can contain text and child elements.
 The element can belong to one or more content categories.

 HTML5 content models are listed below: